swaptacular/swpt_accounts/protocol.rst

 (it may have been just created), the following steps MUST be
 performed:

-1. The currently processed message MUST be added to the set of processed `AccountTransfer`_ messages, stored in the corresponding `TH record`_.
+1. The received message MUST be added to the set of processed `AccountTransfer`_ messages, stored in the corresponding `TH record`_.

-2. If the value of the ``previous_transfer_number`` field in the currently processed message is the same as the value of the ``last_transfer_number`` field in the corresponding `TH record`_, the ``last_transfer_number``\'s value MUST be updated to contain the transfer number of the *latest sequential transfer* in the set
+2. If the value of the ``previous_transfer_number`` field in the received message is the same as the value of the ``last_transfer_number`` field in the corresponding `TH record`_, the ``last_transfer_number``\'s value MUST be updated to contain the transfer number of the *latest sequential transfer* in the set